 The message of the campaign is that “suicide is everybody’s business”.

-It seeks to alert communities across Cambridgeshire and Peterborough to the warning signs of suicidal behaviour and reassure them that an open and honest approach to suicide is the best way to prevent it.
-The campaign also aims to challenge the stigma and myths around suicide and the high profile media campaign will be crucial to achieving this.
-Overall, the campaign hopes to achieve a suicide-safer community.
+We seek to alert communities across Cambridgeshire and Peterborough to the warning signs of suicidal behaviour and reassure them that an open and honest approach to suicide is the best way to prevent it.

 Promoting a Suicide-Safer Community